flutter/website/src/docs/development/ui/layout/index.md

 ### Container

-Many layouts make liberal use of Containers to separate widgets with padding, or to add borders or margins.
-You can change the device's background by placing the entire layout into a Container and changing its background color or image.
+Many layouts make liberal use of [Container][]s to separate widgets using padding, or to add borders or margins.
+You can change the device's background by placing the entire layout into a `Container` and changing its background color or image.

 <div class="row">